 In early-June 2020, Spire finalised due diligence on Valterra’s US data centre strategy and associated co-investment opportunity with 1547 COLO.
 Spire has strong conviction that retail colocation services offered within high-quality data centres in attractive edge-market locations is the optimum way to capitalise on the secular demand trends for data.

 To provide Australian investors with access to 1547 COLO, Spire has created the Spire US Data Centre Colocation Fund (AUD) (“the Fund”).
 The Fund will invest in 1547 via an underlying investment entity (Valterra Data Holdings LLC) created and controlled by Valterra Partners, a specialist lower mid-market private equity firm based in New York.
 The Fund will invest pari passu with Valterra’s interest in 1547 COLO.
 The Fund was established in June 2020 and serves as an AUD denominated Australian unlisted unit trust.
 The Fund will be a fully paid-in structure whereby 100% of capital commitments will be called upfront.

 *Past performance is not an indicator of future performance.
-Performance and Growth table and chart are based on an investment made at the Fund’s first issuance of units on 20th July 2020 at $1.4312 per unit and includes Unit Price growth from commencement of NAV based unit pricing following completion of capital raising in June 2021.
+Performance and Growth table and chart are based on the aggregated total application amount and units issued during the capital raising period and includes Unit Price growth from commencement of NAV based unit pricing following completion of capital raising in June 2021.
 Unit Price and performance do not include the value of Foreign Income Tax Offsets (FITOs) which have been distributed in addition to cash.
-Individual investor performance will vary according to the Application Price at which they were issued Units in the Fund, which in turn was based upon the AUD / USD exchange rate applicable on the day that an investment is accepted.
+Individual investor performance will vary according to the Application Price at which they were issued Units in the Fund, which in turn was based upon the AUD / USD exchange rate applicable on the day that an investment is accepted